RLate-Space/RL-Enviros/src/gymnasium/pick_low/README.md

-# PickHigh Environment
+# PickLow Environment

-PickHigh is a custom environment compatible with Gymnasium, designed to simulate a simple game where the player picks between two cards, and the goal is to pick the higher card.
-This environment can be used for reinforcement learning experiments.
+PickLow is a custom environment compatible with Gymnasium, designed to simulate a simple game where the player picks between two cards, aiming to select the lower card.
+This environment is useful for testing basic reinforcement learning algorithms.

 ## Environment Details